mebusy/notes/dev_notes/AI_CS188_CPS.md

 - The same appears to be true for any randomly-generated CSP except in a narrow range of the ratio
 - ![](../imgs/cs188_performance_of_min_conflicts.png)

 Very few constraints  and ver many constraints are both great.
+Why many constraints is easy ?
+The solution turns out very quickly, you can chase your solution down really quickly.

 There's a magical critical ratio where things suddenly get really really hard because it's kind of just constrained and often just really tough.

 But you got your problem ,your prolbem probably not randomly generated : you were there (critical ratio) too.